bevyengine/bevy-website/content/learn/book/ecs/_index.md

 ## Rust tips and tricks for Bevy's ECS

-If you're new to Rust, there are a few standard tricks and idioms that are used by Bevy's ECS that are worth learning about.
+If you're new to Rust, there are a few standard patterns and pitfalls that are particularly relevant to Bevy's ECS.
 Feel free to come back to this section later as you learn more about Bevy!

 ### Tuple structs

+Tuple structs, defined like `struct Score(u64);` or `struct Position(u8, u8);`, are structs with unnamed fields, accessed by the order in which they were defined.
-When working with tuple structs like `struct Score(u64)` or `struct Position(u8, u8)`, `.0`, `.1` and so on are used to access fields, counting up from 0 in the order they were defined.
+`.0`, `.1` and so on are used to access fields, counting up from 0 in the order they were declared.

-`let foo.0 = bar` can seem opaque when you first read it, but in Rust it just means that you're assigning `bar` to the first field of the tuple struct `foo`.
+`my_position.0 = 42` can seem opaque when you first read it, but in Rust it just means that you're assigning `42` to the first field of the tuple struct `my_position` (by convention, the x coordinate).
 Using ordinary structs with named fields rather than tuple structs (even for simple components and resources!) can go a long way to improving the clarity of your code by providing more descriptive field names.
+In this example, `my_position.x = 42` immediately communicates intent, rather than relying on the end user to remember the convention used.

 ### Smart pointers